 As IHS Markit has noted, “video streaming will be 5G’s killer app.”
 Gains will be most noticeable for video streaming.
 “5G will also be a boon to live sports and event streaming,” IHS predicts.
 “When having low latency is critical, 5G’s gains will become most apparent.”

 The success of OTT content publishers will reflect this trend.
 For example, 29% of consumers would pay a premium if 5G provided a better quality video on mobile devices and decreased buffering.

 However, there are some limitations to consider with 5G.
 For example, walls and other barriers tend to interfere with 5G signals.
 Carriers plan to bypass this with extensive networks of smaller network access points.
 Users can fall back to 4G LTE signals when 5G doesn’t work.
 Nonetheless, this tech will change the entire industry.

-The extra bandwidth will make it possible to stream 4K video.
+The extra video bandwidth will make it possible to stream 4K video.
 Expect 4K and VR (Virtual Reality) streaming to be defining features of the next 1-2 years.
 360 live streaming will also become much more possible with these new network connections.
 Overall, the streaming experience will be getting much more immersive, very soon.

 The premium OTT market is undergoing some tectonic shifts.
-After many years without major competition, Netflix is finally beginning to take a hit.
-Specifically, industry giants like Disney, with its new Disney+ service, have now joined smaller services like HBO Go.
-Moreover, the Disney+ app was downloaded 3.2 million times in the first 24 hours it was available.
+After many years without major competition, Netflix has finally started to take a hit.

 However, the exact way this new competition will play out depends on local market details.
 In India, for example, analysts predict that Disney+ will compete with Netflix, but not with Amazon Prime and other services aimed at broader mass markets.